-Table 14: Public Involvement and Partic ipation BMPs Provide volunteer opportunities for ongoing citizen participation through stream cleanup activities.
-If a safely accessible stream with an excess of built up litter/debris cannot be located, or built up litte will not take enough time to clean, stream side educational activities will be provided as an educational supplement.
-These educational activities will focus on educating participants on wate quality and have the opportunity for hands on activities involving water bodies. promoted by the Town and WPCOG, with a focus on civic groups.
-For the Town of 1.
-Annually Permit Years 1-5 1.
-Number of stream cleanup events held; Number of stream cleanup participants; Number of trash bags filled.
+Table 14 : Public Involvement and Particip oation BMPs Provide volunteer opportunities for ongoing citizen participation through stream cleanup activities.
+If a safely accessible stream with an excess of built up litter/debris cannot be located, or built up litter will not take enough time to clean, stream side educational activities will be provided as an educational supplement.
+These educational activities will focus on educating participants on water quality and have the opportunity for hands on activities involving water bodies 1.
+Hold stream cleanup efforts by engaging groups to conduct stream cleanup activities in appropriate areas.
+The events will be promoted by the Town and WPCOG, with a focus on civic groups.
+For the Town of Granite Falls the stream cleanups will focus on Gunpowder Creek, Lake Rhodhiss, and/or water bodies that feed into it to help improve water quality and provide personal awareness for participants.
+1. Annually Permit Years 1-5 1.
+Number of stream cleanup events held; Number of stream cleanup participants total; Number of trash bags filled.
 2. Provide all materials for stream cleanup activities (i.e. gloves, trash bags, and trash pickers) hosted by Town and WPCOG.
 2. Annually Permit Years 1-5 2.
 Number of stream clean up materials distributed.
 3. The Town and WPCOG will publicize the event (hosted by WPCOG) to the public to gather volunteers for stream cleanup efforts to assist in public awareness and involvement.
-The event will be posted on the WPCOG website, The Towns stormwater Facebook page, and flyers will be distributed at Town Hall.
+The event will be posted on the WPCOG website, The Town website, and flyers will be distributed at Town Hall.
 3. Annually Permit Years 1-5 3.
 Was the event publicized?
 Yes, No; Status; Number of participants per event.